Orange-OpenSource/iptrie/README.md

 It provides sets and maps for Ipv4, Ipv6 and both mixed.

 Each structure exists in two versions:
-* a first one based on Patricia trie which can be viewed as a standard map or set
-  with a lookup operation for finding the longest prefix match
+* a first one based on Patricia trie which can be viewed as a standard map or set with a lookup operation for finding the longest prefix match
-* a compressed one based one Level-Compressed trie (LC-Trie), optimized for lookup operation (longest prefix match) but which can’t be modified (planned to do in next releases)
+* a compressed one based one Level-Compressed trie (LC-Trie), optimized for lookup operation (longest prefix match) but which can’t be modified

 ## Example